floriandanielit/interactive-apis/README.md

-Interactive API (iAPI) Engine
+iAPI Engine
 ================

-The goal of this project is to jointly develop an **in-browser engine for** [iAPIs] (http://www.w3.org/community/interative-apis/).
+The goal of this project is to jointly develop an **in-browser engine for interactive APIs** ([iAPIs] (http://www.w3.org/community/interative-apis/)).
 The engine comes in the form of a **Google Chrome extension** able to parse iAPI annotations, to render graphical controls for them, to interpret user interactions as programming instructions, and to run iAPI-based applications or processes.